blue-pen5805/sdweb-easy-prompt-selector/README.md

 Currently, only three files are prepared for people, hair and faces, but more may be added in the future.

-These will appear in sdweb-easy-prompt-selector/tags_examples/, so feel free to copy from there as needed.
+These will appear in `sdweb-easy-prompt-selector/tags_examples/`, so feel free to copy from there as needed.

 ### If something is unclear

-If you have any problems, please feel free to post them in the "issues" section (although please note that I can't guarantee I'll be able to respond to all inquiries).
+If you have any problems, please feel free to post them in the "Issues" section (although please note that I can't guarantee I'll be able to respond to all inquiries).

 ## The Prompt Input Extension Has Been Updated